bluntwizard/steam_deck_dub_edition/docs/typescript-migration.md

 2. Type definitions are provided for all APIs and interfaces
 3. Build pipeline fully supports TypeScript
 4. Test coverage remains at or above pre-migration levels
 5. Documentation is updated to reflect TypeScript usage

+## Conclusion

+The TypeScript migration for the Steam Deck DUB Edition codebase is now complete!
+All components, utility functions, and core application modules have been successfully migrated.
+The project now benefits from enhanced type safety, better IDE support, and improved maintainability.

+Special attention was given to:
+- Creating comprehensive type definitions for all modules
+- Ensuring backward compatibility with existing code
+- Following TypeScript best practices
+- Maintaining the existing architectural patterns

+The migration has significantly improved the development experience and laid a strong foundation for future enhancements.